-Paul Zane Pilzer is an economist, social entrepreneur, professor, public servant, and author of nine best-selling books and dozens of scholarly publications.
+Paul Zane Pilzer is an economist, social entrepreneur, professor, public servant, and the New York Times bestselling author of ten books and dozens of scholarly publications.

 Pilzer completed Lehigh University in three years and received his MBA from Wharton Business School in 15 months at age 22.
 He became Citibank’s youngest officer at age 22 and its youngest vice president at age 25.
 He was appointed a professor at New York University at age 24 where he taught for 21 years and was five times voted “best teacher.”
 He has started, and/or taken public, six companies in healthcare and K-12 education.

 In healthcare, he is the Founder of Extend Health (1999) and Zane Benefits (2006), suppliers of personalized health benefits to U.S. employees in every state.
 Extend Health was acquired by Towers Watson in 2012 for $435 million.

 In public service, he was an appointed economic advisor in two U.S. presidential administrations (1983-1989) and today advises CEOs and government officials worldwide.
 Pilzer’s book on government financial crisis, Other People’s Money (Simon & Schuster), was critically acclaimed by The New York Times and The Economist magazine.

 Pilzer’s Unlimited Wealth (Crown) explains how we live in a world of unlimited physical resources because of rapidly advancing technology.
 After reading Unlimited Wealth, the late Sam Walton, founder of Wal-Mart, said that he was “amazed at Pilzer’s business capacity” and his “ability to put it into layman’s terms.”